Evident-Industrial/NDE_Open_File_Format/site/docs/reference-files/reference-files.md

 #### Pipe Circumferential Weld Inspection
-All files are one line scans for pipe circumferential weld inspection purpose.
+All files are one line scans for pipe circumferential weld inspection purposes.

 | File Name                										| Description 			|
 | ------------------------------------------------------------- | --------------------- |